Social Security & Retirement Issues

 - 16,396: The average dollar amount that men ages 65 and older get from Social Security annually.

 - Equal Pay for Women Would Mean a More Secure Retirement for All - The link is simple and clear: Women earn less than men in the workplace - almost $450 billion less in total each year nationwide - resulting in lower Social Security payments after retirement.
-The pay discrimination against women not only hurts their current well-being and future security, but also means tens o
+The pay discrimination against women hurts their current well-being and future security

 - Delaying Social Security draw could increase lifetime income for St. Lawrence County’s 14,720 residents age 55 to 64 - Payments increase by 5 to 7 percent for each year of delay between ages 62 and 66, and by 8 percent for each year of delay between ages 66 and 70.
 The increases stop at age 70.